will234/paypalnativecheckout-docs/README.md

 }
 ```
+This lets the sdk communicate the merchants identity and the way, merchant's app can get communicated back from Paypal servers.

-#### 3. In the webview delegate
+#### 3. In the webview delegate:

-Add the following (or do appropriately per your app's setup).
-This lets the Paypal sdk intercept the webview and put up the  native-checkout experience.
+Add the following (or do appropriately per your app's prior setup).
+This lets the `paypal-xo` sdk intercept the webview and put up the  native-checkout experience.

 ```
 - (BOOL)webView:(UIWebView *)webView